gnolang/repo-template/README.md

 # Gno Project Template

 This repository serves as a template for starting Gno projects with best practices and proper tooling baked in.
 It helps contributors or teams quickly scaffold a real-world Gno setup.

 ## Features

 - Handles installing Go & Gno dependencies
 - Runs gnodev with a minimal default realm
-- Includes test and lint commands
+- Includes test and lint commangids
 - Integrated with GitHub Actions CI workflow
 - Supports both p/ and r/ structure
 - Configured for external dependencies